Lifecycle Events

 senza.lifecycle.addEventListener("onstatechange", (event) => {

-console.log("Lifecycle state:", event.state);
+console.log("Lifecycle state is now:", event.state);

 });